A hot, sore finger and maybe even a throbbing feeling – these are symptoms that many have experienced.

 - Keep your hands and feet clean and dry.

-- Make sure you wear the right shoes and avoid shoes that are too tight.
+- Make sure you wear the right footwear and avoid shoes that are too tight.

 - Wear bathing shoes in public swimming pools.